feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 32 J.M. van der Kroef, "The Arab Minority", in Indonesian in the Modern World (1954.
-Bandung: Masa Baru), part |, p.
+Bandung: Masa Baru), part I, p.
 250.

 33 Pauline D. Milone, "Queen City of the East; the Metamorphosis of a Colonial Capital” (1966.
 Unpublished Ph.D. dissertation.
 University of California, Berkeley), pp. 211-212, gives no further explanation of the origins of the name Kaum Betawi.
 Actually it derived from a political association called Sarekat Kaum Betawi, founded by M.H.
 Thamrin in May 1923.